 Matlab implementation of the paper Video Segmentation via Object Flow Yi-Hsuan Tsai, Ming-Hsuan Yang and Michael J. Black IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2016.

 SMPL is like a PDF format for 3D bodies.
 It is a realistic 3D model of the human body that is based on blend skinning and blend shapes that is learned from thousands of 3D body scans.
 It is fully portable, works with many existing game engines and is useful for computer vision.
-This site provides resources to learn about SMPL, including example FBX files with animated SMPL models, and code for using SMPL in Maya, Blender and Unreal Engine.
-Python code shows how to use SMPL in computer vision problems.
+This site provides resources to learn about SMPL, including example FBX files with animated SMPL models, and code for using SMPL in Python, Maya and Unity.
+The Python code shows how to use SMPL in computer vision problems.
+Maya and Unity scripts help set up the model for animation in these 3D environments.
 We provide regular updates with new features such as dynamic blend shapes, animated mocap sequences, and model improvements.

 Marker-based motion capture (mocap) is widely criticized as producing lifeless animations.
 MoSh (Motion and Shape capture), automatically extracts detail present in the original mocap maker data.
 MoSh estimates body shape and pose together using sparse marker data by exploiting a parametric model of the human body.
 The dataset contains: 1) The original .c3d files with MOCAP marker-data.
 2) Estimated 3D shape meshes.
 3) 3D scans from a high resolution scanner for comparison.